BPJWES/KiCAD_Partslist_editor/README.md

 ## Installation

-Running KiCad Partslist-editor using windows, requires Python 3 and the TKinter.
+Running KiCad Partslist-editor using windows, requires either Python 3 and TKinter, or you can run the compiled version, which can be found in the folder \build\exe.win32-3.4\

 On linux you have to install python3 and python3-tk with
 ```sudo apt-get install python3 python3-tk```